-You don’t need a smoker or all-day prep to make pulled pork that hits every note.
-These Instant Pot pulled pork sandwiches are juicy, flavorful, and made in a fraction of the time.
-Whether you’re cooking for a crowd or just craving something bold and tender, this recipe makes it possible—even on a weekday.
+You don't need a smoker or all-day prep to make pulled pork that hits every note.
+These Instant Pot pulled pork sandwiches, a classic Southern barbecue staple, are juicy, flavorful, and made in a fraction of the time, featuring tender shredded pork shoulder piled on soft buns.

 The first time we made this for a last-minute family get-together, it quickly became a go-to.
-It’s the kind of meal that feels comforting and casual but still makes people ask for seconds.
-The meat pulls apart easily, stays moist, and takes on whatever sauce you love most—BBQ, mustard-based, or even spicy chipotle.
+It's the kind of meal that feels comforting and casual but still makes people ask for seconds.

 Why Instant Pot Pulled Pork Works So Well